adrianmueller-eu/utils/quantum/README.md

 print("Unitary is\n", qc.get_U())  # the generated unitary should be the same as parse_unitary('CX @ HI')
 print("Subsystem of the first qubit\n", qc[0])  # Maximally mixed state
 print("Entropy of a Bell state in XX:", entropy(qc.probs(obs=XX)))  # show the entropy of the Bell state in the XX basis

-outcome = qc.measure()  # measure the state in the standard basis print("Measurement result:", outcome)
 ```
 ```
 Unitary is